 She has presented nationally and internationally on the issues related to metastatic breast cancer, and made numerous presentations before patient groups and healthcare organizations.

 Ms. Mertz is the recipient of the national “Champion of Change in Breast Cancer” award and was honored at the White House in Washington, D.C.
 (2011), with the “Distinguished Service in Advocacy Award” from the American Cancer Society (2008) in Northwest suburban Illinois.

-She earned her medical degree from University College Dublin, and completed her internal medicine residency at the Medical College of Wisconsin and her hematology/oncology fellowship at Northwestern University.
+Dr. O'Regan earned her medical degree from University College Dublin.
+She completed her internal medicine residency at the Medical College of Wisconsin and her hematology/oncology fellowship at Northwestern University.